We use cookies for statistical purposes.

 • provide knowledge of one of the national languages;

-• offer evidence as to social integration as well as participation to the economic life (derive income, either as an employee or as a business owner in most cases).
+• offer evidence as to social integration as well as participation in the economic life (derive income, either as an employee or as a business owner, in most cases).

 There is no requirement in Belgium to renounce another nationality.
 Foreign nationals who obtain Belgian nationality can also remain nationals of other countries, as applicable in their case.